akhil-kmr/1D-atmospheric-simulations-of-the-Early-Earth-and-Exoplanets/README.md

-# 1D Simulations of the Early Earth
+# 1D Simulations of the Early Earth and Exoplanets

 **Authors:** Akhil Kumar & Gregory J. Cooke
 **Affiliation:** Institute of Astronomy, University of Cambridge